 China Admits Undercounting Virus Deaths — as All Have Done

-China finally acknowledged that it undercounted the number of Covid-19 deaths in Wuhan, but due to lack of testing, countries worldwide have underreported their deaths as well.
+China finally acknowledged that it undercounted the number of Covid-19 deaths in Wuhan, but, due to lack of testing, countries worldwide have underreported their deaths as well.

 MADRID (AP) — China acknowledged Friday that the coronavirus death toll for epicenter of Wuhan was 50% higher than previously reported — a major revision that highlights just how seriously numbers on infections and deaths around the globe may be understating the true toll of the pandemic.